-Deciding how much you are going to charge for your artwork and handmade crafts will affect how well you perform with your competitors and how much profit you will be making per sale.
+Deciding how much you will charge for your artwork and handmade crafts will affect how well you perform with your competitors and how much profit you will be making per sale.
 In this post, you will discover how to calculate the selling price of a product for more sales and higher profits.

 By the end of this post, you will know…